 While you can take the study of improvisation on guitar up to any length, and there are a lot of things you could learn if you want to master the art of guitar improvisation, in order to start improvising on your guitar – and actually sound good after some practice – you only need to take the following steps which should not be out of your reach.

-If you want to be a good guitar player and improvise on your instrument with ease, it’s very important to learn the name of all the notes on the guitar fretboard, but in order to start improvising using the method I’m showing you, you only need to learn the notes on the low E string
+If you want to be a good guitar player and improvise on your instrument with ease, it’s very important to learn the name of all the notes on the guitar fretboard, but in order to start improvising on guitar using the method I’m showing you, you only need to learn the notes on the low E string

 2. Learn the major and minor pentatonic scale in one position